 I’ve got a special surprise for you today, readers.
 The following post comes to us from the Mastermind himself, Erik, of The Mastermind Within.
-Erik is practically a neighbor of mine (you know, the epicenter of FIRE bloggers, thanks to the highly motivational winters?
-Life is NOT easy here…) At any rate, I’m excited to pass the mic to a highly talented writer, and student of all things financial.
+Erik is practically a neighbor of mine (you know, the epicenter of FIRE bloggers, thanks to the highly motivational winters…) At any rate, I’m excited to pass the mic to a highly talented writer, and student of all things financial and life.
+Today’s post is all about Instant Gratification.
 Take it away, Erik!

 Life is Not Easy